omussell/grim/docs/index.md

 ## Background

-The intent is for the infrastructure to work regardless of participating in the wider internet.
+The intent is for the infrastructure to work well even without administrator intervention.
 The design is aimed at organisations that have strict security and uptime requirements (government/critical physical infrastructure), although there is nothing preventing other organisations from adopting this design and/or changing it to suit them.

-Organisations would likely still use the existing internet infrastructure in order to connect between their sites, however, there is the option to not be dependent on the third-party PKI and DNS systems.
-By removing the dependencies between organisations, there is greater decentralisation which allows more freedom.

 [infrastructures.org]: http://www.infrastructures.org
 [Bootstrapping an Infrastructure]: http://www.infrastructures.org/papers/bootstrap/bootstrap.html